 The best available evidence indicates that stretching does not reduce delayed-onset muscle soreness.

-The biggest study included in the Cochrane Review showed a very small reduction (four points out of 100) in muscle soreness 48 hours after exercise.
-The other 11 studies were not able to provide any support for stretching to prevent sore muscles.
+The most extensive study in the Cochrane Review showed a minimal reduction (four points out of 100) in muscle soreness 48 hours after exercise.
+However, the other 11 studies could not support stretching to prevent sore muscles.

 Practical advice about stretching for cyclists

-So yes, you can avoid running and weight lifting, and just say no when your friends ask you for help with relocation, gardening etc. And then there is no need to be worried about delayed-onset muscle soreness.
+So yes, you can avoid running and weight lifting and say no when your friends ask you for help with relocation, gardening, etc. And then there is no need to be worried about delayed-onset muscle soreness.

 However, there are a few other practices you can benefit from.
-E.g. many riders experience that stretching (and/or massage) may give a transient relief of soreness IF delayed-onset muscle soreness eventually does occur.
-Also there may be arguments to implement stretching to reduce risk of injury.
-I believe very few cyclists should implement stretching just to optimize their cycling performance (only if flexibility limits their performance).
+E.g., many riders experience that stretching (or massage) may give a transient relief of soreness IF delayed-onset muscle soreness eventually does occur.
+Also, there may be arguments to implement stretching to reduce the risk of injury.
+However, very few cyclists should implement stretching to optimize their cycling performance (only if flexibility limits their performance).